amberarchive/C-BikeShare/README.md

   FROM
   ( ### TAKE 1
 SELECT
-  DISTINCT (ride_id) # Each ride has a unique ride_id, using DISTINCT to remove duplicate ride started_at, ended_at,
+  DISTINCT (ride_id), # Each ride has a unique ride_id, using DISTINCT to remove duplicate ride rideable_type, started_at, ended_at,